Mythologi-XR/elysium-docs/docs/guide/index.md

 ELYSIUM is a new paradigm for creating immersive digital experiences in the real world.

-It is a creation toolkit and a cloud platform that allows anyone to build their own worlds in agumented reality in real-time and share it with others.
+It is a creation toolkit and a cloud platform that allows anyone to build their own worlds in augmented reality in real-time and share it with others.

 Through our unique system of no-code interactive tools, all users become creators in their own right, and can build worlds that tell _their_ story through interactive journeys in real spaces and locations.
 Beyond establishing connections, our interaction design engine: the GEIST Engine, allows you to create _relationships_ between people, places, the digital, and activity.